Gal-Noy/Schwifty-Insights/README.md

    ```
    uvicorn main:app --reload
    ```
-9. Access the API at http://localhost:8000 in your web browser or API client, or visit Swagger documentation at at http://localhost:8000/docs.
+9. Access the API at http://localhost:8000 in your web browser or API client, or visit Swagger documentation at http://localhost:8000/docs.
-10. Authenticate via `/auth/` endpoints (or using Swagger interface).
+10. Authenticate through `/auth/` endpoints (or using Swagger interface).
 11. Refer to the API documentation for available endpoints and usage details.

 ## Features